sdnfv/openNetVM/README.md

 -------------

-The maxium number for network function cleints created and running concurrently on this released version of openNetVM platform is ***16***, which is defined in `./openNetVM/onvm/shared/common.h` .
+The maxium number for network function clients created and running concurrently on this released version of openNetVM platform is ***16***, which is defined in `./openNetVM/onvm/shared/common.h` .

+The tag to specify identity for each and every client is called client id, which is a simple sequence number 0, 1, 2 … etc. , and it is named when starting a new network function in command line, which is configured by “-n client_id"

 ###4.1 onvm_nf library